RohanAlexander/telling_stories_with_data/_book/20-gather.md

 #> # … with 90 more rows
 ```

 And finally, we can also take advantage of some clusters that may exist in our dataset.
 Like strata, clusters are collectively exhaustive and mutually exclusive.
 Our examples from earlier, of states, departments, and age-groups remain valid as clusters.
 However, it is our intentions toward these groups that is different.
 Specific, with cluster sampling, we do not intend to collect data from every cluster, whereas with stratified sampling we do.
-With stratified sampling we look at every strata and conduct simple random sampling within each strata to select the sample.
+With stratified sampling we look at every stratum and conduct simple random sampling within each strata to select the sample.
 With cluster sampling we conduct simple random sampling to select clusters of interest.
 We can then either sample every unit in those selected clusters or use simple random sampling, within the selected clusters, to select units.
 That all said, this difference can become less clear in practice, especially *ex post*.

-In our case, we will cluster our illustration again on the basis of the 10s.
+In our case, we will cluster our illustration again based on the 10s.
 We will use simple random sampling to select two clusters for which we will use the entire cluster.

 ```r